nvdn99/mp07/README.md

 Express.js
 MongoDB (Atlas Cloud)

-Setup:
+1. Clone the repository:

+    ```bash
+    git clone <repository-url>
+    ```

+2. Install dependencies:

+    ```bash
+    cd backend
-Install dependencies: npm install
+    npm install
+    ```

+3. **Configure MongoDB:**
-Create a MongoDB Atlas account and replace the uri variable in index.js with your MongoDB connection string.
+   - Replace the placeholder in the `uri` variable within `server.js` with your MongoDB connection string.

+4. Start the server:

+    ```bash
-Run the server: npm start
+    npm start

-API Endpoints:
-GET /v1/api/cars: Retrieve a list of all cars.
-POST /v1/api/cars: Add a new car to the system.
+    ```

+The backend server will run on http://localhost:3002.

 # Frontend (React.js)

 Technologies Used:
 React.js

-Setup:
+1. Navigate to the frontend directory:

+    ```bash
+    cd frontend
+    ```

+2. Install dependencies:

+    ```bash
-Install dependencies: npm install
+    npm install
+    ```

-Start the React app: npm start
+3. Start the React app:

+    ```bash
+    npm start
+    ```

+The React app will run on http://localhost:3000.
 Features:
 Add a Car: Users can input details such as model, year, and color to add a new car to the system.
 Display Cars: Users can view a list of all added cars, including their model, year, and color.

+# api endpoint

+Method: POST
+Request Body: JSON object with model, year, and color properties.
+Display Cars:
+Endpoint: /v1/api/cars
+Method: GET
+Response: JSON array containing information about all cars.

+# Dependencies

+Backend:
+Node.js
+Express
+MongoDB
+cors
+Frontend:
+React
+react-dom
+react-scripts

 # Usage

-Access the application through the provided server URL (http://localhost:3001 by default).
-Navigate to the "Add a Car" section to input details and add a new car.
+To use the Car Management System, follow these steps:

+1. Open your web browser and visit http://localhost:3000.

+2. **Adding a Car:**
+   - Click on the "Add Car" button.
+   - Enter the car's model, year, and color in the form.
+   - Click the "Add Car" button.

+3. **Displaying Cars:**
-Visit the "Car List" section to view the list of all added cars.
+   - Click on the "Display Cars" button to view a list of all cars stored in the system.